gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/configuring-stroom-proxy.md

 ```

 ## Deploying without Docker

-Apart from the structure of the `config.yml` file, the configuration in a non-docker environment is the same as for [stroom]({{< relref "./configuring-stroom-proxy.md#deploying-without-docker" >}})
+Apart from the structure of the `config.yml` file, the configuration in a non-docker environment is the same as for [stroom]({{< relref "./configuring-stroom.md#deploying-without-docker" >}}).

 ## As part of a docker stack

-The way stroom-proxy is configured is essentially the same as for [stroom]({{< relref "./configuring-stroom-proxy.md#as-part-of-a-docker-stack" >}}) with the only real difference being the structure of the `config.yml` file as note [above](#configyml) .
+The way Stroom-Proxy is configured is essentially the same as for [stroom]({{< relref "./configuring-stroom.md#as-part-of-a-docker-stack" >}}) with the only real difference being the structure of the `config.yml` file as note [above](#config-file-structure) .
 As with stroom the docker stack comes with a `./volumes/stroom-proxy-*/config/config.yml` file that will be used in the absence of a provided one.
-Also as with stroom, the `config.yml` file supports environment variable substitution so can make use of environment variables set in the stack env file and passed down via the docker-compose YAML files.
+Also as with stroom, the `config.yml` file supports environment variable substitution so can make use of environment variables set in the stack `.env` file and passed down via the docker-compose YAML files.

 ### Certificates